2006 Winter Olympics: Day 8

 On 17 February, Tanja Frieden of Switzerland took the gold in women's snowboard cross after Lindsey Jacobellis of the United States fell on the second-to-last jump while performing an unnecessary method grab.
-Jacobellis settled for silver (she would have won gold if she hadn't performed the grab), while Canada's Dominique Maltais took bronze after recovering from a crash.
+Jacobellis settled for silver (she would have won gold if she had not performed the grab), while Canada's Dominique Maltais took bronze after recovering from a crash.
 Duff Gibson of Canada took gold in the skeleton just ahead of fellow Canadian Jeff Pain, becoming the oldest individual gold medalist in Winter Olympics history.
 In the women's ice hockey semifinals, the United States lost a shootout to Sweden, marking the first time in international competition that the United States had lost to anyone other than Canada.
 Canada's win maintained its record of never having lost to anyone other than the United States.

 Day 9

-Kjetil André Aamodt won gold for Norway in the men's Super G on 18 February, beating Hermann Maier of Austria.
+Kjetil André Aamodt won gold for Norway in the men's super-G on 18 February, beating Hermann Maier of Austria.
 Germans Kati Wilhelm and Martina Glagow finished first and second in the 10 kilometre biathlon pursuit.
 The host Italians defeated Canada in men's curling, while Switzerland did the same in men's ice hockey to put the Canadians on the wrong end of two major upsets on the same day.
 The United States men's ice hockey team suffered its first loss of the tournament as Slovakia and Russia continue their dominance of the pool.